Menditect/documentation/docs/definitions/attribute-value.md

 The Attribute Value contains the information that specifies the input of an Object [Test Step](test-step).

-The purpose of an Attribute Value is:
+The purpose of an Attribute Value is either:
-- to set the value of an object attribute in a Create and Change Attribute Object Test Steps.
-The value of the attribute of the object will be set or changed in-memory;
+- to set the value of an object attribute in a Create and Change Attribute Object Test Steps, the value of the attribute of the object will be set or changed in-memory;
-- to narrow the list of output objects in a Retrieve Object Test Step.
-The given attribute value behaves like an XPATH statement.
+- to narrow the list of output objects in a Retrieve Object Test Step, the given attribute value behaves like an XPATH statement.

 ## Properties
 | Name | Description |